vloop/midiccmap/README.md

 ## Summary
-midiccmap allows to map midi continuous controllers and aftertouch to
+midiccmap allows to map midi continuous controllers, pitch bend and aftertouch to
 - cc
-- nrpn
+- nrpn (non registered parameter number)
-- rpn
+- rpn (registered parameter number)
 - pitch bend
+- aftertouch

 cc and aftertouch are 7-bit values, while nrpn, rpn and pb are 14-bit.

 This means a scaling has to be applied.

-The output can only have 128 distinct values anyway.
+The output can only have 128 distinct values when the source is 7-bit.

+When the source is 7-bit and the destination 14-bit,

-The output resolution and/or the range have to be reduced.
+the output resolution and/or range have to be reduced.

 Default scaling maps to full output range.